rogervinas/spring-cloud-stream-kafka-streams-first-steps/README.md

 }
 ```

 💡 We are using **Spring Cloud Stream**'s default serialization/deserialization of **Kotlin** data classes to Json.
-In order for this to work we need to add **com.fasterxml.jackson.module:jackson-module-kotlin** dependency.
+In order for this to work we need to add **tools.jackson.module:jackson-module-kotlin** dependency.

 This implementation is not fulfilling our goal yet, just execute [MyApplicationIntegrationTest](src/test/kotlin/com/rogervinas/kafkastreams/MyApplicationIntegrationTest.kt) and see it still failing! 😓